fleetdm/fleet/handbook/community.md

 - Set up a single PR to update the Docs.
     - In the notes, include a list of changes made as well as a link to the related thread.
 - Bring any questions to DevRel Office Hours (time TBD).
-- Submit PR by end of day on Thursday.
+- Submit the PR by the end of the day on Thursday.
 - Once the PR is approved, share in #fleet channel of Osquery Slack Workspace and thank the community for being involved and asking questions.

 ## Fleet swag